wemakecoolthings/mcbe-worldeditor/README.md

 # Minecraft Bedrock World Editor
 A free-to-use Minecraft Bedrock worldedit addon made by WMCT!
 This tool was made to be put onto any server / world with little-to-no issues.

 # This project is still under development so please read the available functions.
-You may encounter bugs with this behavior pack.
+You may encounter bugs with this pack.

 In order to get started, give yourself a **World Editor** (use /give @s we:world_editor) with the **worldeditor** tag.
 Right clicking the World Editor will activate it!